Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 The Hadoop MapReduce committer leverages renames to commit data from a staging directory (usually `output/_temporary`) to the final output directory (ie. `output`).
-When writing data with `CACHE_THROUGH` or `THROUGH` this protocol translates to writing the data once to Alluxio (fast) and object store (slow) and an additional copy and delete (rename) in the object store (slow).
+When writing data with `CACHE_THROUGH` or `THROUGH` this protocol translates to the following:
+1. Write temporary data to Alluxio and Object Store
+    - Data is written to Alluxio storage quickly
+    - Data is written to object store slowly
+1. Rename temporary data to final output location
+    - Rename within Alluxio is fast because it is a metadata operation
+    - Rename in object store is slow because it is a copy and delete
+1. Job completes to the user

 When running jobs which have a large number or size of output files, the overhead of the object store dominates the run time of the workload.

 Alluxio provides a way to only incur the cost of writing the data to Alluxio (fast) on the critical path.
 Users should configure the following Alluxio properties in the compute framework: